Siponimod: History

-In March 2019, siponimod was approved in the United States to treat adults with relapsing forms of multiple sclerosis (MS), to include clinically isolated syndrome, relapsing-remitting disease, and active secondary progressive disease.
+In March 2019, siponimod was approved in the United States to treat adults with relapsing forms of multiple sclerosis, to include clinically isolated syndrome, relapsing-remitting disease, and active secondary progressive disease.

-The efficacy of siponimod was shown in a clinical trial of 1,651 patients that compared siponimod to placebo in people with secondary progressive multiple sclerosis (SPMS) who had evidence of disability progression in the prior two years and no relapses in the three months prior to enrollment.
+The efficacy of siponimod was shown in a clinical trial of 1,651 patients that compared siponimod to placebo in people with secondary progressive multiple sclerosis who had evidence of disability progression in the prior two years and no relapses in the three months prior to enrollment.
 The primary endpoint of the study was the time to three-month confirmed progression in disability.
 The trial was conducted at 294 centers in Asia, Australia, Canada, Europe, South America, and the United States.

 The U.S. Food and Drug Administration (FDA) granted approval of Mayzent to Novartis.

 Siponimod was approved for medical use in Australia in October 2019.

-In January 2020, siponimod was approved in the European Union for the treatment of adults with SPMS with active disease evidenced by relapses or imaging features of inflammatory activity.
+In January 2020, siponimod was approved in the European Union for the treatment of adults with secondary progressive multiple sclerosis with active disease evidenced by relapses or imaging features of inflammatory activity.